rayct/zet/docs/1061/README.md

 ```

-## A more detailed breakdown of the function:
+### A break down of the Go code step by step: 7/17

 ```golang
 func split(sum int) (x, y int) {